Feeling Deadly, Working Deadly

 The Kit contains the following components:

-This information sheet explains the background and rationale for the development of the Kit and how to use the Kit.
+An Introduction - explaining the background and rationale for the development of the Kit and how to use the Kit.

 A 'Day in the Life': A video resource which takes a humorous look at a day in the life of an Indigenous AOD worker.

-The handbook of strategies for preventing stress and burnout among
+Staying Deadly Handbook - providing strategies for preventing stress and burnout among

 Indigenous AOD workers.

-Indigenous AOD workers to help them enhance the wellbeing of their staff.
+7 Theory Into Practice (TIP) Sheets for managers and supervisors - targeted specifically at managers and supervisors of Indigenous AOD workers to help them enhance the wellbeing of their staff.

 They can be used either as a package or individually.
-The supervisors' TIP

 S1.
 The complex personal lives of Indigenous AOD workers